Water-Systems-Management-UCM/OpenAg_Docs/source/MakeModelRun/make_model_run.rst

 Capabilities in the Application
 ---------------------------------
-Though we have attempted to make the application as straightforward and user-friendly as possible, before creating a model run it is important to spend time considering how to translate your scenario of interest into adjustments that the model accepts.
+Though we have attempted to make the application as straightforward and user-friendly as possible, before creating a model run it is important to spend time considering how to translate your scenario of interest into adjustments that the model accepts (i.e., what can we actually change or control in the application).

 #.
 Water transfers within a region
 #.
 Water transfers between regions